-Newman T. “Thor” Halvorson, Jr. is a retired partner.
-He joined the firm in 1962 and practiced in the areas of federal income tax law with emphasis in the area of corporate reorganizations and acquisitions; federal tax litigation; state tax law; exempt organizations and trade associations law; criminal law; and general litigation.
+Newman T. “Thor” Halvorson, Jr. is a retired partner at Covington & Burling.
+He joined the firm in 1962 and practiced in the areas of federal income tax law with an emphasis in the area of corporate reorganizations and acquisitions; federal tax litigation; state tax law; exempt organizations and trade associations law; criminal law; and general litigation.

-Among the firm’s clients Mr. Halvorson served at different times were the Brookings Institution, the Institute for Advanced Study, the American Council of Learned Societies, the Association for Manufacturing Technology (formerly the National Machine Tool Builders Association), Penn Central Transportation Company, Marathon Oil Company, Phillips Petroleum Company, International Business Machines Corporation, United Technologies Corporation, E.I. du Pont de Nemours & Co., the Irvine Company, the James Irvine Foundation, Lutheran Brotherhood, the National Trust for Historic Preservation, and Norfolk Southern Company.
+Mr. Halvorson has represented the Brookings Institution, the Institute for Advanced Study, the American Council of Learned Societies, the Association for Manufacturing Technology (formerly the National Machine Tool Builders Association), Penn Central Transportation Company, Marathon Oil Company, Phillips Petroleum Company, International Business Machines Corporation, United Technologies Corporation, E.I. du Pont de Nemours & Co., the Irvine Company, the James Irvine Foundation, Lutheran Brotherhood, the National Trust for Historic Preservation, and Norfolk Southern Company.

-In mid-career, Mr. Halvorson served as an Assistant United States Attorney for the District of Columbia in the civil, grand jury, and felony trial sections from 1983 to 1985, and as an Associate Independent Counsel under the Ethics in Government Act from 1987 to 1990.
+Mr. Halvorson previously served as an Assistant United States Attorney for the District of Columbia in the civil, grand jury, and felony trial sections from 1983 to 1985, and as an Associate Independent Counsel under the Ethics in Government Act from 1987 to 1990.